 Super CloudBuilt is a solid game providing a decent campaign and many challenges to play if that's your sort of thing.
 It also has some extra modes for those that really want to be better than others with multiple leaderboards focused to speedrunning.
 The content is decent though some of the difficulty is just purely insane to the point I couldn't even comprehend how to beat the endings on some of the levels.
 It's a good challenge, the game looks great and the speed can be a blast.
 That being said, I would have liked to see some more moments of true speed come into play to counteract the feeling of slowness that constantly appeared.

-Review Done on Super CloudBuilt for Xbox One
+Super CloudBuilt Review on Xbox One

 Review Code Provided by Tinsley PR